sguox002/leetcode/leetcode-all.md

 - in some cases to save space, we need to store previous row and previous column.
 - in some cases we need only keep the previous whole n elements.

+<<-764	Largest Plus Sign    		46.1%	Medium
+plus: center is 1 and up down left and right has k (k+1 order) return the order of the largest plus sign.
+- dp: find left and top, then reverse find right and down size. min of all the 4.
+- optimization using 1 matrix.
+->>

 <<-931	Minimum Falling Path Sum    		63.1%	Medium	->>

 <<-1074	Number of Submatrices That Sum to Target    		60.9%	Hard